ajitdev/social_stats/README.txt

 This is a statistics module.
 It provides data from various social media sites.
 The data which is saved per node includes data from:
 1. Facebook    : likes count, shares count, comments count & total count.
-2. Twitter     : tweets count.
-3. LinkedIn    : share count.
+2. LinkedIn    : share count.
-4. Google Plus : plus one count
+3. Google Plus : plus one count
-5. Total Count: Facebook + Twitter + LinkeIn + Google Plus
+4. Total Count : Facebook + LinkeIn + Google Plus

 ------------------------
 MODULE STRUCTURE